Dolybim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execute permission to owner, grp owner and other users
+This script adds no permissions to owner, grp owner and all permissions to other users